 Sanju and Aaiesha were looking at each other fondly, holding hands, all through the proceedings at the Magistrate court.

 It was rain and shine outside the District Magistrate’s court at Mussoorie.

-Manager of Whispering Windows announced that the Honeymoon suite was vacant if anyone wanted!
+The manager of Whispering Windows announced that the Honeymoon suite was vacant if anyone wanted!